blaasto

 See: Fig Mosaic Virus

 Frost is not automatically harmful to fig trees.
-A lot depends on the varitety and the condition of the branches.
+A lot depends on the variety and the condition of the branches.
 If branches are dormant and fully hardened, they can withstand colder weather than branches that are still "green" or not dormant.
-While there are reports of trees in colder regions that survive outdoors during the winter, with snowy or freezing conditions, there is no comprehansive information on which varieties are better able to endure such conditons.
+While there are reports of trees in colder regions that survive outdoors during the winter, with snowy or freezing conditions, there is no comprehensive information on which varieties are better able to endure such conditions.
 Most people take measures to protect their trees from harsher winter conditons.

 Generally regarded as the reason for growing fig trees, apart from their ornamental value.